Branes and Antibranes in AdS$_3$: The Impossible States in the CFT Gap: Introduction

 We are now led to conjecture two possible fates or interpretations of the impossible states, which merit detailed exploration in future work: \begin{itemize} \item \textbf{Quantum Lifting of Impossible States:} As discussed above, it is possible that incorporating quantum fluctuations and backreaction within the multiple AdS$_2$ throats lifts the energies of these states above the CFT mass gap.
 On general grounds, one would expect that when the string coupling is $\sim 1/c$, the corrections to the energy should be of that order too.
 At the very least, the zero-energy bound states, in the absence of any protection, should be lifted to non-zero energy.
 Quantum corrections could also modify the balance that allows such states to exist classically, possibly restoring the expected CFT gap.

-\item \textbf{Stable States Consistent with CFT Expectations:} Alternatively, the main features of the states may survive quantum effects while remaining impossible, implying that the CFT gap is not entirely depopulated.
-This could be consistent with \cite{Heydeman:2020hhw}, which does not account for exponentially suppressed contributions from saddles with other topologies.
+\item \textbf{Stable States Consistent with JT Expectations:} Alternatively, the main features of the states may survive quantum effects while remaining impossible, implying that the CFT gap is not entirely depopulated.
+While this would require that the unitarity argument leading to \eqref{eq:unitarygap} is not applicable in our setting, it could be consistent with the result in \cite{Heydeman:2020hhw}, which does not account for exponentially suppressed contributions from saddles with other topologies.
 Indeed, the number of impossible states is at least a factor $\sim e^{-S_\text{BPS}/2}$ smaller than the black hole density.
-In this view, they would constitute a legitimate, albeit highly suppressed, sector of the theory, enriching the near-BPS spectrum beyond conventional expectations.\footnote{In \cite{Maldacena:1996ds}, the gap is derived for weakly coupled string states and does not directly apply to the black hole spectrum at strong coupling.
-Similarly, the gaps in \cite{Bena:2018bbd,Bena:2019azk} apply to particular states that are not typical black hole microstates.
-It is less clear to us whether the argument in \cite{Maldacena:1997ih}, derived at strong coupling, definitively rules out any states in the gap.}
+In this view, they would constitute a legitimate, albeit highly suppressed, sector of the theory, enriching the near-BPS spectrum beyond conventional expectations.

 \end{itemize}

 Before concluding this section, we add a cautionary note, related to the first possibility above, which is worth spelling out separately.
 In the classical supergravity limit, the gap is strictly zero---so how can classical solutions be used to describe states within this gap?
 The implicit assumption is that the properties of our supergravity solutions, where the charges of branes and momenta vary continuously (except the KKm charge $N_k$, which is discrete already in supergravity), remain valid to a good approximation when these charges are quantized according to the usual rules (see eq.~\eqref{eq:QuantizedAsymCharges}\footnote{In the supergravity limit, $g_s\to 0$, with the charges $Q_i$ finite.}).
 This assumption---also underlying the derivation in \cite{Maldacena:1997ih} of the gap from supergravity solutions---becomes increasingly delicate for states deeper inside the gap.
 Nevertheless, since we find states spanning nearly the entire gap for which the assumption appears reasonable, we are left to confront one of the two alternatives discussed above.